-Dated: April 3, 1998 Compensation Committee of the Board of Directors Michael R. Giordano Michael A. Rosenberg Shing Mao Leonard Silverman
+Dated: April 2, 1999 Compensation and Options Committee of the Board of Directors Michael R. Giordano Shing Mao William J. Spires

-COMPENSATION COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION
+COMPENSATION AND OPTIONS COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION

-The Compensation and Options Committee consists of three directors, Michael R. Giordano, Dr. Shing Mao, and Leonard Silverman.
-Michael A. Rosenberg, was a member of the Compensation and Options Committee until he was appointed President of the Company on October 9, 1997.

-No person who served as a member of the Company's Compensation Committee during the 1997 fiscal year has ever been an officer or employee of the Company or any of its subsidiaries.
+The Compensation and Options Committee consists of three directors, Dr. Shing Mao, William J. Spires, and Michael R. Giordano.
+No person who served as a member of the Company's Compensation and Options Committee during the 1998 fiscal year has ever been an officer or employee of the Company or any of its subsidiaries.